 The students develop their understanding of the impact of contrasting cultures coming together in the ancient world and its relevance today.

-Source questions on the Odyssey and a 15 mark GCSE style question.
+Source questions on the Odyssey and a 15 mark causation question.

 The students develop their language analysis skills in relation to ancient Greek literature.